| Connection | Mode | Min.Latency | AverageLatency (ms) | Max.Latency | Polling rate | Jitter | OSBuild ver. | FWTester ver. | Google Stadia Controller - Polling Rate |

 1

----
+--- | |

 2

-1.1.6
+--- 1.1.6 |

 Latency

-This chart shows how quickly your gamepad responds to button presses.
+This chart shows how quickly your gamepad responds to button presses as well as joystick deviation.
 Each point on the graph represents a test result.

-• The horizontal axis (X-axis) measures the time that has passed from pressing the button to the game responding.
-This time is called "latency".
+- The horizontal axis (X-axis) measures the time elapsed from the button press or stick deflection to the game's response.
+This time is called “latency”.

-• The vertical axis (Y-axis) shows how often we got such a result, in percentages.
+- The vertical axis (Y-axis) shows how often we got such a result, in percentages.

 If you hover over a point on the graph, you'll see how long the latency was and how often it occurred.

-The smaller the latency, the better.
-In an ideal world, as soon as you press a button on the gamepad, the action happens instantly in the game.
-If there's a large delay, you might press the button, but the action only happens some time later.
-In fast-paced games where every second counts, a high latency can become a problem.
+The lower the latency, the better.
+In a perfect world, as soon as you press a button or move the joystick on a gamepad, the action in the game happens instantly.
+If there is a long delay, you can press the button, but the action will take some time.
+In fast-paced games where every second counts, a long delay can be a problem.

 Use this chart to figure out how fast your gamepad reacts.